eribean/RyStats/README.md

 # RyStats

-A collection of statistical packages writtten in python.
+A collection of statistical functions written in python.
+Many of these functions can be accessed without downloading any software at [GoFactr](https://gofactr.com)

 ## Factor Analysis